geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/firebase-local-emulation.md

 ## Initialize Firebase

+We need to initialize Firebase in our project before we can use the local emulators.
+(We have already initialized Firebase in `ggc_app`, so you can skip this step.)

 If you haven't already initialized Firebase in your project, you can do so by running the following command:

 ```bash